December 2, 2024

 Ancient grains

-Sourdough raisin bread recipe
+Sourdough raisin bread

 Our children love this bread.
-While they are not a big fan of store bought raisin bread, this one was a real hit!
+While they are not a big fan of store-bought raisin bread, this one was a real hit.

 Mixing the dough

-When you mix the dough it’s important not to mix in the raisins right away.
-If you have the time, you’ll be doing four stretch & folds before you shape the dough.
 The raisins should be added when you start the stretch & folds, or even after the stretch and folds you can dimple them in.
 But they should not be added as soon as you’re mixing your flour, salt, water, etc. If you do you’ll end up with (more) crushed raisins.

-Stretching the dough
+Stretching the raisin bread dough

-To achieve a nice and strong, but supple dough and a nice crumb once baked, you’ll need to do some streching and folding.
-If you don’t have the time to do so or in case you forget… which I never do… ahum… You’ll end up with an equally delicious sourdough bread, only the crumb and structure might be slightly different.
+If you don’t have the time to do so or in case you forget… which I always do… You’ll end up with an equally delicious sourdough bread, only the crumb and structure might be slightly different.

 Sourdough raisin bread with ancient grains